-At present there are 6317 Government & Government Aided managed primary and upper primary school units excluding newly opened schools (as per MDM-MIS figure) which are eligible to get fund for construction of kitchen-cum-store.
-Up-to year 2015-16 the Govt. of India have sanctioned funds for construction of 5304 nos. kitchen-cum-store in 5304 nos. primary and upper primary school units.
-But the department has constructed total 5565 kitchen sheds utilizing the same fund.
-In 562 school units kitchen sheds were constructed by convergence before 2008-09 and in 190 school units one kitchen shed is being shared by both primary and upper primary units as there is no sufficient space to construct two separate kitchen sheds.
-During the year 2016-17, the Department has taken initiatives to construct 279 nos.
-Kitchen-cum-stores with convergence with other Departments.
-The Kitchen-cum-stores are constructed as per model estimate approved and communicated by the Gol.
+At present there are 6317 Government & Government Aided managed primary and upper primary school units excluding newly opened schools (as per MDM-MIS figure) which were eligible to get fund for construction of kitchen-cum-store.
+Up-to year 2014-15, the Govt. of India have sanctioned funds for construction of 5304 nos. kitchen-cum-store in 5304 nos. primary and upper primary school units.
+But the department has constructed total 5304 kitchen sheds utilizing the same fund.
+In addition, 562 nos. kitchen sheds were constructed by convergence before 2008-09.
+All the Kitchen-cum-stores were constructed as per model estimate approved and communicated by the Gol.